naiksampan/FishSignals/README.md

    ```

 3. **Run the Notebooks**:
-   - Use `kmeans_clustering.ipynb` for PCA analysis and visualization and K-Means clustering and results.
+   - Use `fishClasification.ipynb` for PCA analysis and visualization and K-Means clustering and results.

 4. **Analyze Results**:
    - Check the visualizations for group separations and evaluate clustering quality.